-Arabian Ethicals partners with Accord Healthcare to advance patient access across the UAE
+Arabian Ethicals partners with accord healthcare to advance patient access across the UAE

 PHOTO

-Dubai, UAE: Arabian Ethicals, a Ghobash Group enterprise with a 48-year legacy of advancing the UAE’s healthcare ecosystem, and Accord Healthcare, one of Europe's fastest-growing pharmaceutical companies, headquartered in the United Kingdom, are pleased to announce a strategic partnership aimed at enhancing the availability and accessibility of essential cancer therapies and critical oncology treatments for patients across the UAE.
+Dubai, United Arab Emirates: Arabian Ethicals, a Ghobash Group enterprise with a 48-year legacy of advancing the UAE’s healthcare ecosystem, and Accord Healthcare, one of Europe's fastest-growing pharmaceutical companies, headquartered in the United Kingdom, are pleased to announce a strategic partnership aimed at enhancing the availability and accessibility of essential cancer therapies and critical oncology treatments for patients across the UAE.

 Strengthening Access to High-Quality, Life-Saving Treatments